 First, however, let us examine the power of story-telling by suggestion.
 As I have indicated in previous posts, this can be both a good and a bad thing.
 In many places in BotW, it is a good thing: the world is arranged to tantalize and to get us thinking about our environment.
 If Link stumbles across a ruin in his adventure, he might pause to have a look.
 If the structure is square, made of stone, and tall rather than broad, he might conclude that it is a fortification, a conclusion supported by the rusting weapons he finds inside.
 But for what purpose?
 Is it just a guard tower?
 Or is the fact that we can just about see into Gerudo lands if we perch on the top a hint to its true purpose?
 This is all fun stuff, even if it is just speculation.

-As has been established, The Legend of Zelda does not rely upon a persistent world so much as a persistent mythos.
+As has been established (by me, an incontrovertible authority), The Legend of Zelda does not rely upon a persistent world so much as a persistent mythos.
 Players of multiple games learn to spot those references which tie the games together as a story (although they are only really tying the games together as a franchise).
 In BotW that is done in two ways.
 Firstly, through the apparatus of the game world itself.
 An example would be the Ranch Ruins, which are laid out in a way which will be very familiar to anyone who has played OoT: the Ruins are a clear reference to Lon Lon Ranch.
 This resulted in many fans praising the continuity between the games… despite the fact that in OoT, Lon Lon Ranch lies to the south-west of Hyrule Castle, and in BotW it lies to the south-east.
 Remember, chaps and chapesses: it is not possible to make all the Zelda games exist in the same universe.

 The other way in which these references are introduced is through naming: many geographical features of BotW are named after other things in the Zelda canon, many of which are fairly niche or simply too old to be familiar to most people who have not played the early games.
 This is a more overt form of fan-service than the reference to Lon Lon Ranch, but it still tries to cling to a veneer of world-building.